Somali Salvation Democratic Front: Post-April 1978 coup and SSDF formation

-The SSDF formally incorporated in Aden, South Yemen in October 1981 through the merger of three groups, Somali Salvation Front, Somali Workers Party and the Democratic Front for the Liberation of Somalia.
-An 11-member Central Committee was constituted, of which the SSF leaders held 7 seats.
-Some former CC members of the Somali Revolutionary Socialist Party were part of the leadership of the new group.
+In Ethiopia, Abdullahi Yusuf setup base for a new rebel organization called the Somali Salvation Democratic Front which he led and soon after began fighting with Ethiopian forces against the Somali army.
+The SSDF possessed little autonomy over Ethiopian security forces, as it was 'created, organized, trained and financed by Ethiopia'.
+With the formation of the SSDF in Ethiopia, the era of armed opposition against the Barre regime had begun.
+The SSDF was formally created in Aden, South Yemen in October 1981 through the merger of three groups, Somali Salvation Front, Somali Workers Party and the Democratic Front for the Liberation of Somalia.
+The SSF had previously absorbed its predecessor the Somali Democratic Action Front.
+An 11-member Central Committee was constituted and some former members of the Somali Revolutionary Socialist Party were part of the leadership of the new group.
 A military structure was built up, supported by Ethiopia and Libya.